Are You Codependent?

 Melody Beattie defines codependency as "someone who has let another person's behavior affect him or her, and who is obsessed with controlling that person's behavior."

 Codependency is a pattern of behavior that starts in childhood.
 It's most common in families with addiction, but also found when there is mental illness, depression, trauma, and child abuse.

-The alcoholic is obsessed with the substance.
-The codependent is obsessed with the alcoholic.
+The alcoholic is obsessed with the substance and the codependent is obsessed with the alcoholic.
 But here's the thing, you can struggle with codependency even when there is another addiction.
 It's a relationship pattern of control, unrealistic expectations and excessively helping others.

 Characteristics of Codependency